greengerong/Prerender_asp_mvc/README.md

 		token="[YOURTOKEN]">
 	</prerender>

-4:you can add following additional attributes to the prerender section to override or add to the custom settings (see PrerenderModule.cs):
+4: You can add following additional attributes to the prerender section to override or add to the custom settings (see PrerenderModule.cs):

   - prerenderServiceUrl
   - stripApplicationNameFromRequestUrl